minskylab/neocortex/README.md

 5. **Output**

-   An output represents a response in a conversation, with this you can define the response to your communication channel (e.g. facebook messenger) and if your channel allow you can responde different types of response (e.g. Image, Audio,  Attachment, etc).
+   An output represents a response in a conversation, with this you can define the response to your communication channel (e.g. facebook messenger) and if your channel allows you can respond different types of response (e.g. Image, Audio,  Attachment, etc).

    ```go
    type Output struct {